KauanMess/IDS-IPS-Implementation-with-Snort/README.md

    Check if alerts are generated or packets are dropped.

 3. **Simulate HTTP Traffic**: Use tools like `curl` or a web browser to make HTTP requests to a server behind Snort and observe the behavior.
+   Here is a demonstration of a connection between machines where Snort is alerting and dropping packets between two machines:
 ---

 ## Contributing